shivharis/turtlebot3_wiki/docs/source/friends.rst

 :``Type``: 8-DOF legged robot (a.k.a.
 Real TurtleBot) :``Features``: A real TURTLEBOT will make most of the fanpics in the turtlebot society!.
-:``Components``: Ten Dynamixel XM-430 Series (Four for leg joint, another four for shoulder joint, two for head), an OpenCR Board, a RC100 Remote Controller with BT410 master-slave Bluetooth modules, TURTLEBOT3 Chassis and Battery, 3D printed chassis.
+:``Components``: Ten Dynamixel X 430 Series (Four for leg joint, another four for shoulder joint, two for head), an OpenCR Board, a RC100 Remote Controller with BT410 master-slave Bluetooth modules, TURTLEBOT3 Chassis and Battery, 3D printed chassis.
 :``Hardware``: https://goo.gl/GAIXLI
 :``Software``: ``Examples`` → ``turtlebot3`` → ``turtlebot3_friends`` → ``turtlebot3_realturtlebot``
 :``Video``: